Titan Company: 2011–present

 A Tanishq jewellery store in Hyderabad.

 Titan acquired Swiss watchmaker Favre-Leuba in 2011 for €2 million to enter the European market.
 In 2013, Titan entered the fragrances segment with the brand Skinn and helmets category under the Fastrack brand.
 In the same year, it changed its name to Titan Company Ltd. In 2014, it entered into a joint venture with Montblanc to establish its retail stores in India.

 In 2016, Titan entered the wearable devices market by introducing its smartwatch, Juxt, made through a collaboration with Hewlett-Packard.
 In 2017, the company launched a fitness tracker, named Gesture Band under its youth accessories brand, Fastrack.
 In 2018, the company added new fitness tracker bands.
 The company had a 7.4% market share in the wearable devices market as of 2018.

 In 2017, Titan started its women's ethnic wear retail chain named Taneira.
 In 2018, Titan merged its South India-focused jewellery brand Gold Plus with Tanishq.

 In November 2020, Titan opened its first overseas Tanishq store in Dubai.

 In 2023, Titan sold its subsidiary Favre-Leuba to Ethos.

+In 2025, the company forayed into the lab-grown diamonds category by launching beYon - from the House of Titan with an exclusive retail store in Mumbai as a part of ongoing strategy to cater to the adornment needs of women in lifestyle categories beyond watches, perfumes, sarees and handbags.

 Subsidiaries and affiliate companies

 Titan Engineering & Automation Limited is a wholly owned subsidiary of Titan.
 It was formerly known as Titan-Precision Engineering Division.
 The company now deals in machine building, automation and component manufacturing.

+Titan Company acquired the historic Swiss watch brand Favre-Leuba in November 2011 for US$2.7 million.

 In 2015, Titan entered a joint venture to sell products of the Swiss luxury brand Montblanc through its retail outlets.
 Titan's equity share in Montblanc India Retail Private Limited is 49% and Montblanc Services B.V. holds 51%.

 In 2016, Titan acquired a 62% stake in CaratLane for ₹357 crore.
 In 2023, Titan acquired another 27.18% stake in CaratLane from its founder and his family for ₹4621 crore in cash, following which its stake in the company increased to 98.28%.
 In 2024, Titan acquired the remaining stake in CaratLane.

+In mid-2025, Titan Company Limited acquired 67% stake in the UAE-based Damas Jewellery and enables the company's expansion across the six GCC countries - UAE, Saudi Arabia, Qatar, Oman, Kuwait and Bahrain.